 \section{Conclusion}

-In this paper, we show two impossibility results on the estimation of the mean when the dependence structure is not known.
+In this paper, we show two impossibility results on the inference on the mean when the dependence structure is not known.
 The first result is the impossibility of consistent estimation of the long run variance.
 The second result is the impossibility of the consistent $\sqrt{n}$-discrimination of the mean.
-We make an attempt to accommodate partial knowledge of the dependence structure through cluster dependence, and has obtained some necessary and sufficient conditions for the cluster structure for the impossibility results.
+We made an attempt to accommodate partial knowledge of the dependence structure through cluster dependence, and has obtained some necessary and sufficient conditions for the cluster structure for the impossibility results.

 While cluster dependence is a popularly used specification of the cross-sectional dependence structure, it is not general enough to accommodate other forms of a dependence structure such as dependency graphs, Markov graphs, and network dependence.
 It would be interesting to investigate the implications of partial knowledge of a dependence structure for a more general setting.
 We leave this for future research.